 - a.
 A written order or receipt shall be delivered to the consumer at or prior to the time of the initial sale.
 In the case of a sale made through the mail, telephone, Internet, or other non-face-to-face means, a copy of the order form shall have been previously provided, be included in the initial order, or be provided in printable or downloadable form through the Internet.
-The order form must set forth clearly, legibly and unambiguously: - Terms and conditions of sale, including the total amount the consumer will be required to pay, including all interest, service charges and fees, and other costs and expenses as required by federal and state law; - 2.
+The order form must set forth clearly, legibly and unambiguously: - 1.
+Terms and conditions of sale, including the total amount the consumer will be required to pay, including all interest, service charges and fees, and other costs and expenses as required by federal and state law; - 2.
 Identity of the member company and the independent salesperson, and contain the full name, permanent address and telephone number of the member company or the independent salesperson, and all material terms of the sale; and - 3.
 Terms of a guarantee or a warranty, details and any limitations of after-sales service, the name and address of the guarantor, the length of the guarantee, and the remedial action available to the consumer.
 Alternatively, this information may be provided with other accompanying literature provided with the product or service. - b.
-Member companies and their salespeople shall offer a written, clearly stated cooling off period permitting the consumer to withdraw from a purchase order within a minimum of three business days from the date of the purchase transaction and receive a full refund of the purchase price. - c.
+Member companies and their salespeople shall offer a written, clearly stated cooling off period permitting the consumer to withdraw from a purchase order within a minimum of three business days from the date of the purchase transaction and receive a full refund of the purchase price.
+The cooling off period shall apply equally to face-to-face sales as well as mail, telephone, Internet, or other nonface-to-face sales. - c.
 Member companies and their independent salespeople offering a right of return, whether or not conditioned upon certain events, shall provide it in writing.